rammalahmad/Twitter-Sentiment-Analysis/Final_models/Documentation.md

 ### Number of extracted keywords & hashtags
 top_n_words lets you choose how many keywords and hashtags to show in the Front-End.
 Beware this parameter shouldn't exceed 30 (number of extracted keywords in TFIDF) otherwise problems may appear in the MMR.

+### MMR diversity
+mmr_diversity parameter lets you play with the diversity parameter in the MMR algorithm.
+The more you're close to 1 the more the results are diverse but less relevant to the topic.

 # Further Improvements & Ideas
 In this section i'll be discussing some ideas that i didn't have the time to test or implement.\